PedroSousa97/House-Listing-Simple-App-Frontend/README.md

 This is a simple UI created using React, the goal is to create a simple front-end that enables the user to interact with the different back-end endpoints.

+You can find the backend of this project at: https://github.com/PedroSousa97/House-Listing-Simple-App-Backend

 ## Author

 Pedro Henrique Santos Sousa